The most award winning

 Abstract & Commentary

-To hear, "there is contrast in the gastric remnant" was the last thing I expected after my patient in the ER had had a CT scan performed for abdominal pain.
+The comment, "there is contrast in the gastric remnant" was the last thing I expected to hear after my patient in the ER had a CT scan performed for abdominal pain.
 This cannot be a gastrogastric fistula (GGF), could it?
-After all, she was only 2 weeks postop from an uncomplicated, fully-transected laparoscopic Roux en-Y gastric bypass (LRYGB).
-Ok, so she did ignore postoperative instructions, ate a very spicy semi-solid lunch, developed immediate severe abdominal pain, and did not report if for 4 days.
+After all, she was only 2 weeks postop from an uncomplicated, fully-transected laparoscopic Roux-en-Y gastric bypass (LRYGB).
+Ok, so she ignored postoperative instructions, ate a very spicy semi-solid lunch, developed immediate severe abdominal pain, and did not report it for 4 days.
 But a GGF this early?
-How did that happen and what do I do now??
+How did this happen, and what do I do now?

 In a follow-up paper published recently,3 the same group presented their unique surgical approach to the management of GGF in 15 patients who failed conservative management.
 In the laparoscopic remnant gastrectomy, the fistula tract was transected with an endoscopic stapler, the pouch was trimmed, if necessary, and finally the gastric remnant was excised and removed.
-The authors believe that the final step is very necessary.
-The number of gastric-producing cells is reduced, decreasing the odds of pouch acid production and hence, future marginal ulcerations and strictures.
+Cho and colleagues believe that the final step is very necessary.
+The number of gastric-producing cells is reduced, decreasing the odds of pouch acid production, and hence, future marginal ulcerations and strictures.
 Furthermore, this technique prevents future GGF formation by removing inflammatory tissue from the current GGF basin, reducing the possibility of gastric wall migration or new GGF formation.
-The authors do point out several flaws in their study, namely the small number of patients, short follow-up period, and possibility of future complications from remnant gastrectomy.
+Cho et al do point out several flaws in their study, namely the small number of patients, short follow-up period, and possibility of future complications from remnant gastrectomy.